Viserys II Targaryen

 The death of his grandfather sparked a war of succession between Viserys' mother, Rhaenyra, and his half-uncle, Prince Aegon, who was crowned King Aegon II Targaryen, despite Rhaenyra having been the heir to the throne.

 Viserys later served as Hand of the King to his brother Aegon and his two nephews, Daeron and Baelor.
-He was instrumental in keeping the realm intact while King Daeron I warred and King Baelor I prayed.
-It was rumored that to spare the realm embarassment, Viserys used his position as Hand to order the poisoning of a stonemason whom Baelor had appointed as High Septon.
+He was instrumental in keeping the realm intact while his brother Aegon brooded and his nephews King Daeron I warred and King Baelor I prayed.
+It was rumored that to spare the realm embarrassment, Viserys used his position as Hand to order the poisoning of a stonemason whom Baelor had appointed as High Septon.

 Viserys had three children: Aegon, Aemon and Naerys.
-Whilst Aegon and Naerys were wed to one another, Aemon became a knight of the Kingsguard, serving under King Daeron I Targaryen, then under King Baelor I Targaryen, and later still when Viserys himself became king.
+Whilst Aegon and Naerys were wed to one another, Aemon became a knight of the Kingsguard late in the reign of his uncle King Aegon the Third and later served under King Daeron I Targaryen, then under King Baelor I Targaryen, and later still when Viserys himself became king.

 References and Notes